Eric Mays: 2022 arrest and mayoral bid

 In March 2022, Mays was censured for 30 days due to a "lack of decorum during a meeting...berating City Clerk Inez Brown, City Administrator Clyde Edwards, and other members of the council."
 Mays filed a lawsuit to block the suspension which led to a temporary injunction, but the judge in the case dissolved the injunction, leaving Mays under suspension.

 On April 25, 2022, during a council meeting, Mays was warned for using profanity.
 He requested to leave the meeting, saying "May I ask to be excused so you don't get the pleasure of throwing me out?
 May I be excused?"
 This was granted by the chair of the meeting, however after approximately 8–12 minutes Mays returned and was asked to leave the meeting.
 This is due to council rule 27.1 which states:

 "No councilpersons shall leave a meeting of the council without first having obtained leave to do so from the president, presiding officer or committee chair...If a councilperson leaves a meeting without having obtained this permission, the presiding officer is to assume the councilperson has left the meeting and will not, cannot, return without the presiding officer’s permission.
 A councilperson who has left a meeting may not vote without having first obtained the presiding officer’s permission to return to the meeting."

-Mays appealed the ruling which, after deliberation, returned a 7–1 vote for Mays to leave, with Mays as the 1 no vote.
+Mays appealed the ruling which, after deliberation, returned a 7–1 vote for Mays to leave, with Mays as the sole no vote.
 He refused to leave, after which he was arrested and removed by police, with the arresting officer testifying during the March 2023 trial that Mays stated to him that he would not leave unless he was handcuffed and arrested.
 Following his arrest and removal, a vote took place to remove him as President of the City Council, which returned with a unanimous 6–0 to remove him.

 During Mays' trial, all of the city council members who testified stated that, when they had previously requested to leave for various reasons, all of them returned to their seats without issue.
 After the two-day trial, Mays was found guilty of disorderly conduct on March 10.
 On April 23, 2023, Mays was sentenced to six months of probation and a fine of $125.
 Mays filed for appeal in the case on May 12.

 Due to the guilty verdict, a recall proposal was filed by a resident of the first ward on June 21, 2023.

 Mays attempted to run for mayor in 2022, losing to the incumbent Sheldon Neeley.